Ira Magaziner: Clinton Health Access Initiative

 Since 2002, Magaziner is the chief executive officer and vice chairman of the Clinton Health Access Initiative (CHAI), which works to save lives in low and middle income countries by helping people gain access to essential medicines and health services.

 Personal life

 Magaziner lives in Bristol, Rhode Island, with his wife Suzanne.
 He has three children: Seth, Jonathan, and Sarah.
-Seth Magaziner was elected General Treasurer of Rhode Island in 2014.
-On September 14, 2021, Seth announced his candidacy for governor, focusing on issues that included women's rights, clean energy, reducing gun violence, fiscal responsibility, pandemic response and school improvement.

-Magaziner repeatedly flew on Jeffrey Epstein’s jets and his personal phone number and private email were in Epstein’s “black book.”
+Magaziner repeatedly flew on Jeffrey Epstein's jets and his personal phone number and private email were in Epstein's "black book."